srm985/portfolio-website/static/content/home.md

   pageTitle: Home
   pageType: article
 heroImageBlock:
-  imageAlt: a placeholder hero image
+  imageAlt: >-
+    the author standing in the middle of a desolate road with snowbanks to either side
   imageOpacity: 20
   imageSource: /assets/roadway.png
 heroTitle: HELLO!
 MY NAME IS SEAN MCQUAY